mbprtpnix/looplinux-iso/README.md

-# LoopLinux Calamares Installer
+# looplinux-iso

-Start building your own LoopLinux version with
+With this github you can build your own LoopLinux version.

-sudo ./build.sh -v

-To be able to build you install this package

-sudo pacman -S archiso

-Do check out the archiso.readme.

-Use the correct version of archiso.
+# stable